dasuqiibrohim/Daily-Calculator-iOS/README.md

 [SideMenu](https://github.com/jonkykong/SideMenu)

 # About Us
-I am [Ibrohim Dasuqi](https://github.com/dasuqiibrohim) is a Software Developer focused on mobile iOS Developers in Indonesia.
+I am [Ibrohim Dasuqi](https://github.com/dasuqiibrohim) from indonesia is a Software Developer focused on mobile iOS Developers.
 If you are interested in working with me, you can contact me via [Linkedin](https://www.linkedin.com/in/dasuqiibrohim/).

 # Conclusion
 This is a Daily Calculator our version, if you liked my work don't forget to give a ⭐ star the repo to show your support. if you want to lend a hand with the Daily Calculator then please feel free to submit an issue and/or pull request. :)